NUCAR-DEV/Hetero-Mark/README.md

 Programming to solve a non-convex optimization problem.

 * Finite Impulse Response (FIR) - FIR filter produces an impulse response of finite duration.
-The impulse response is the response to any finite length input.
+The impulse response is the response to any finite-length input.
 The FIR filtering program is designed to have the host send array data to the FIR kernel on the OpenCL device.
-Then the FIR filter is calculated on the device, and the result is transferred back to the host.
+Then, the FIR filter is calculated on the device, and the result is transferred back to the host.